-The ESC has considered several methods to estimate the aggregate profile of net exports.
+The Commission has considered several methods to estimate the aggregate profile of net exports.
 The use of the NSLP is not suitable for Victoria because it does not correspond to either the retailer avoided cost or the system-wide benefit (which are equivalent in this market).
-The aggregate profile of net exports is required, but this information is not available for Victoria, and therefore a profile needs to be adopted that provides the best approximation to that profile.
-Two methods of approximating the net export profile are:
+The aggregate profile of net exports is required, but this information is not available for Victoria and therefore a profile needs to be adopted that provides the best approximation to that profile.

+The remaining two available methods of approximating the net export profile are: